aliceranzhou/aliceranzhou.github.io/_posts/2020-05-29-a-story-of-tuning.md

 usemathjax: true
 ---

 Have you ever tuned a piano?
-For 18 years I thought piano tuning was something that was impossible and never under consideration of things to learn, but that changed last month.
+For 18 years I thought piano tuning was something that was impossible and never under consideration of things to learn, but that changed this month.
 Not only did I learn to tune a piano, but even more, I gained a deeper understanding of patience and sanctification.

 ### A quick overview of how tuning works: